We compare prices from hundreds of airlines so you can find the best deal for you.

 Heading to Tuscany?
 Pisa International airport – also known as Galileo Galilei – is a useful hub for this region of Italy, but it’s worth taking the time to compare cheap flights to Italy’s Florence Airport (FLR), as the two aren’t that far apart.

-Rome Fiumicino-Leonardo da Vinci Airport (FCO) is Italy’s biggest, and one of the busiest in Europe, served by dozens of international airlines and offering a great option for those looking to book cheap flights to Italy in 2016 or 2017.
+Rome Fiumicino-Leonardo da Vinci Airport (FCO) is Italy’s biggest, and one of the busiest in Europe, served by dozens of international airlines and offering a great option for those looking to book cheap flights to Italy in 2017.
 Low-cost tickets are also up for grabs on flights landing at Rome’s second airport, Ciampino (CIA).

 The flight time to Rome from London is two hours and 30 minutes, while flights to Italy from Manchester are in the skies for around 20 minutes longer (fly to Rome from Edinburgh and the average flight time is just over three hours).